illixion/vscode-vibrancy-continued/README.md

 > ❗️ Windows 10/11 users: **scroll down** to see an important warning regarding Windows support

-> ❗️ macOS users: Vibrancy **may fail to install** with VSCode versions from 1.95.0 to 1.96.1 due to an Electron bug ([more info](https://github.com/illixion/vscode-vibrancy-continued/issues/178))

 Enable Acrylic/Glass effect in VS Code.

 ![screenshot](./screenshot.png)